 Road transport constitutes a convincing majority of the total GHG emissions in the Transport sector.
-In 2022, it gave around 97.1% of total emissions but the next largest emission source was railways - 2.5% (Figure 3.19).
+In 2023, it gave around 97.4% of total emissions but the next largest emission source was railways - 2.4% (Figure 3.19).

-CO2 emissions constitute nearly 98.8 % of the total GHG emissions in the Transport sector and they are key categories in Road transport and Railways as well (Figure 3.20).
+$CO_2$ emissions constitute nearly 98.8 % of the total GHG emissions in the Transport sector and they are key categories in Road transport and Railways as well (Figure 3.20).

-Figure 3.19 GHG emissions in Transport sector by sub-sectors in 2022 (%)
+Figure 3.19 GHG emissions in Transport sector by sub-sectors in 2023 (%)

-Figure 3.20 GHG emissions in Transport sector by gases in 2022 (%)
+Figure 3.20 GHG emissions in Transport sector by gases in 2023 (%)

-One of the critical factors influencing CO_2 emission is the amount and type of the consumed fuel.
-In 2022, total fossil fuel consumption (excluding consumption of lubricants) in the transport sector, compared to 2021, has decreased by 2.5%.
-In different subsectors various changes have taken place in 2022.
-The main impact to changes in total fuel consumption related to decreasing of fuel consumption is in road transport where the fuel consumption has decreased by around 2.5%.
-At the same time, fuel consumption in railways declined by 5.7%.
+One of the critical factors influencing $CO_2$ emission is the amount and type of the consumed fuel.
+In 2023, total fossil fuel consumption (excluding consumption of lubricants) in the transport sector, compared to 2022, has increased by 0.3%.
+In different subsectors various changes have taken place in 2023.
+The main impact to changes in total fossil fuel consumption related to increasing of fuel consumption is in road transport where the fuel consumption has increased by around 0.6%.
+At the same time, fuel consumption in railways declined by 6.6%.

-It has to be emphasised that the additional impact on CO_2 emission changes in transport sector is caused also due to the increase of the share of diesel oil in the total consumption.
+It has to be emphasized that the additional impact on $CO_2$ emission changes in the transport sector is caused also due to the increase of the share of diesel oil in the total consumption.

-In total (excluding electricity and lubricants), road transport consumes around 97.3%, railway - about 2.3% and domestic civil aviation and domestic navigation - the remaining share of fuel.
+In total (excluding electricity and lubricants), road transport consumes around 97.6%, railway - about 2.2% and domestic aviation and domestic navigation - the remaining share of fuel.

-Diesel oil is the major fuel type in the Transport sector in Latvia, and it constitutes 80.6%, followed by gasoline - 14.0%, but LPG constitutes 3.5% and biofuels (biodiesel and bioethanol) 1.6% of the total fuel consumption in Transport sector (Figure 3.21).
-Biofuel includes biodiesel and bioethanol and it is mainly used in road transport, but small portion of biodiesel is consumed in railway as well.
-In 2022, compared to 2021, gasoline and LPG consumption declined by 14.5 and 8.8% respectively.
-In 2022, compared to 2021, diesel oil and natural gas consumption increased by 0.3% and 56.4% respectively.
+Diesel oil is the major fuel type in the Transport sector in Latvia, and it constitutes 80.6%, followed by gasoline - 14.6%, but LPG constitutes 3.2% and biofuels (biodiesel and bioethanol) 1.2% of the total fuel consumption in Transport sector (Figure 3.21).
+Biofuel includes biodiesel and bioethanol, and it is mainly used in road transport, but a small portion of biodiesel is consumed in railway as well. ln 2023, compared to 2022, biofuel and LPG consumption declined by 25.9% and 9.4% respectively.
+In 2023, compared to 2022, diesel oil and gasoline consumption increased by 0.04% and 3.8% respectively.

-Figure 3.21 Fuel consumption in transport by fuel type in 2022 (%)
+Figure 3.21 Fuel consumption in transport by fuel type in 2023 (%)

-3.2.6.1.1 Civil aviation (CRT 1.A.3.a)
+3.2.6.1.1 Domestic aviation (CRT 1.A.3.a)

-In Latvia, civil aviation, excluding international flights, has really a small impact to development of GHG emissions in transport sector.
-Therefore the fuel consumption and thus also the volume of GHG emissions is comparably insignificant, constituting mere 0.15% of GHG emissions from the Transport sector in 2022.
+In Latvia, domestic aviation, excluding international flights, has really a small impact to development of GHG emissions in transport sector.
+Therefore, the fuel consumption and thus also the volume of GHG emissions is comparably insignificant, constituting a mere 0.1% of GHG emissions from the Transport sector in 2023.
 In aviation emissions are calculated for aviation gasoline and jet kerosene.
-The aviation gasoline is mainly used by small-sized propeller planes but jet kerosene is used by airplanes with turbofan and turbo props engines.
+The aviation gasoline is mainly used by small-sized propeller planes, but jet kerosene is used by airplanes with turbofan and turbo props engines.

-Figure 3.22 GHG emissions in civil aviation (kt CO2 eq.)
+Figure 3.22 GHG emissions in domestic aviation (kt $CO_2$ eq.)